Christmas gifts wrapped under tree.

 Year-End Giving: How to Create a Financially Sound Strategy

-It’s no secret that the end of the year is a busy time for nonprofits.
-Giving tends to spike during this season, so your fundraising and development teams have a lot to do to plan effective campaigns and engage your supporters one last time this year.
-At the same time, your leaders and finance team have to close the books on this fiscal year, analyze and report data, and make sure your financial plans are ready to go for the new year.
+It’s no secret that the end of the year is a busy time for nonprofits like yours.
+Giving tends to spike during this season, so your fundraising and development teams need to plan effective campaigns and engage your supporters one final time this year.
+At the same time, your leaders and finance team have to close the books on the fiscal year, create and analyze reports, and make sure financial plans are ready to go for the new year.

 While you might treat fundraising and financial management as separate tasks, they need to work together for the best possible results.
-In this guide, we’ll explore how to create a balanced strategy for your nonprofit’s year-end giving season by covering the following topics:
+In this guide, we’ll explore how to take a balanced approach to your nonprofit’s year-end giving season by covering the following topics:

-By pairing your fundraising and financial strategies for year-end giving, you’ll set your nonprofit up for alignment in these areas into the new year and beyond.
+By aligning your fundraising and financial strategies at year-end, you’ll set your nonprofit up for lasting success into the new year and beyond.
 Let’s dive in!

 Jitasa Flames.